barneyb/johann/README.md

 ## Writing Johann Programs

 Johann source code is always plain text, encoded with UTF-8, and uses a `.jn` extension by convention.
 Multibyte characters aren't _forbidden_, but they also don't work.
 All keywords are case-sensitive.
 Comments are introduced with `#` and extend to end of line.
 Whitespace is merely a delimiter (i.e., not semantic), and braces are used for control flow blocks.
-Type declarations are permitted, but are currently ignored.
+Type declarations are permitted, but are currently ignored except to introduce a global constant.

 A complete solution for Not Quite Lisp is found in `not_quite_lisp.jn`.
 Note that this doesn't meet the goal stated above, as the _compiler_ is not yet written in Johann.
 To build and run it: `make not_quite_lisp`

 Functions are defined with the `fn` keyword.
 Use `return` to return a value.
-The entry point for a program is always a function named `main`, which returns an exit code.
+The entry point for a program is always a zero-arg function named `main`, which returns an exit code.
 If you let control fall off the end, you get `0`.
-The return type after the "arrow" is ignored.
-There is no way to receive arguments.

-    fn main() -> int {
+    fn main() {
         return 0;
     }